ALTIBASE/Documents/Manuals/Altibase_trunk/eng/API_Eng.md

 ##### xa_prepare

-When using the two-phase commit protocol, this is executed before committing or rolling back a transaction
+When using the two-phase commit protocol, this is executed before committing or rolling back a transaction.

 ```
 int xa_prepare(XID *xid, int rmid, long flags);